Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 - Nominees are socialised with the existing community via a pollination event and relationships form.
 - Once these relationships are mature EnDAOment candidates are selected

 Note: it makes sense to nominate capacity builders/stewards early in this process as they will act as amplifiers.
-It also seems reasonable to record number of candidates selected and check it matches our distribution criterea.It seems reasonable to measure funds distributed
+It also seems reasonable to record the number of candidates selected and check it matches our distribution criterea.
+It seems prudent to measure funds distributed

 ## Onboarding Process
 - A desire to participate in emitted on a community platform or other channels
 - Community member is connected with a point of contact in the ecosysetem
 - An orientation process occurs through socialisation in a public space (office hours, community campfire)
 - During this orientation the new participant meets others working on projects
-- The new partici
+- The new participant finds a project to work on
+- When work is near completion they socialise it with other teams
+- Work is finalised
+- New member is onboarded

+Note: measures should include community members that initiate onboarding, the number of finalised artefacts and drop off rate

 ## Advice Process